 Why is Technical SEO Important?

-Primarily, other than site speed, most aspects of technical SEO aren’t ranking factors on their own.
+Primarily, other than page experience factors, most aspects of technical SEO aren’t ranking factors on their own.
 All things being equal, a site with a robots.txt file isn’t necessarily going to outrank a site without one.
-So why should you spend all this time working on something that’s not guaranteed to give you a boost in SERPs?
+So why should you spend all this time working on a type of SEO that’s not guaranteed to give you a boost in SERPs?

-Because technical SEO can still have a huge indirect impact on your rankings, including your ability to even get your site’s pages indexed in the first place.
+The answer: Because technical SEO can still have a huge impact on your rankings, including your ability to even get your site’s pages indexed in the first place.

 Preserving Crawl Budget